On a linear DG approximation of chemotaxis models with damping gradient nonlinearities

 \subsection{Only attraction local model}

-In this first example, we are going to carry out a similar test to the first numerical experiment shown in \cite{li2023dampening} for \eqref{problem:chemotaxis_local} with $\tau=0$, but, in this case, we will take $\tau=1$.
-For this test, we take a three-dimensional domain $\Omega=\{(x,y,z)\in\R^3\colon x^2+y^2+z^2< 1\}$ with the following initial condition used in \cite{li2023dampening},
+In this first example, we are going to carry out a similar test to the first numerical experiment shown in \cite{li2025dissipative} for \eqref{problem:chemotaxis_local} with $\tau=0$, but, in this case, we will take $\tau=1$.
+For this test, we take a three-dimensional domain $\Omega=\{(x,y,z)\in\R^3\colon x^2+y^2+z^2< 1\}$ with the following initial condition used in \cite{li2025dissipative},

 plotted in Figure~\ref{fig:test_1_p1c_u_a}.
-Moreover, we take $\chi=5$ and $\xi=0$ (no repulsion) and we use a mesh of size $h\approx4.4\cdot 10^{-2}$ and a time step $\Delta t=10^{-5}$, which are the same parameters used in \cite{li2023dampening}.
+Notice that, in this section, for the sake of a better visualization of the results, we have only represented the half of the domain below the plane $z=0$.
+Moreover, we take $\chi=5$ and $\xi=0$ (no repulsion) and we use a mesh of size $h\approx4.4\cdot 10^{-2}$ and a constant time step $\Delta t^{m+1}=10^{-5}$ for every $m\ge 0$, which are the same parameters used in \cite{li2025dissipative}.
 Since $\tau=1$, $\chi=5$ and $\xi=0$ we need to add an initial condition for the chemoattractant density $v_0$, that we take as

 which is plotted in Figure~\ref{fig:test_1_v_a}.